-We rely heavily on reimbursement from Medicare, and secondarily from private payors, Medicaid and patients, for our rental revenue.
-For the year ended December 31, 2015, approximately 73.7% of our rental revenue was derived from Medicare's service reimbursement programs.
-The U.S. list price for our stationary oxygen rentals (HCPCS E1390) is \$260 per month and for our oxygen generating portable equipment (OGPE) rentals (HCPCS E1392) is \$70 per month.
-The current standard Medicare allowable effective January 1, 2016 now varies by state instead of the one national standard allowable for previous years.
+We rely heavily on reimbursement from CMS, and secondarily, from private payors, Medicaid and patients, for our rental revenue.
+A discussion of third party reimbursement is contained in Item 1, Third-party reimbursement in this Annual Report on Form 10-K.

+For the year ended December 31, 2016, approximately 72.6% of our rental revenue was derived from Medicare's service reimbursement programs.
+The U.S. list price for our stationary oxygen rentals (HCPCS E1390) is \$260 per month and the U.S. list price for our oxygen generating portable equipment (OGPE) rentals (HCPCS E1392) is \$70 per month.
+Effective January 1, 2016, the current standard Medicare allowable varies by state instead of the one national standard allowable as in previous years.
 The national standard allowable in 2015 for stationary oxygen rentals (E1390) was \$180.92 per month and for OGPE rentals (E1392) was \$51.63 per month.
-Effective January 1, 2016 the standard Medicare allowables for stationary oxygen rentals (E1390) ranges from \$135.14 to \$145.61 per month and the OGPE rentals (E1392) ranges from \$46.69 to \$49.52 per month.
+Effective January 1, 2016, the Medicare allowable for stationary oxygen rentals (E1390) ranges from \$135.14 to \$145.61 per month and the OGPE rentals (E1392) ranges from \$46.69 to \$49.52 per month.
 These are the two primary codes that we bill to Medicare and other payors for our oxygen product rentals.
-These rates are subject to additional cuts effective July 1, 2016, per competitive bidding guidelines.
-Those rates have not been announced yet and are subject to the pricing established under the re-bid of round two competitive bidding areas, including any potential adjustments associated with competitive bidding round two re-compete.
+These rates were subject to additional cuts effective July 1, 2016, in accordance with the competitive bidding program.